latte-central/LaTTe/doc/101_A_logician_dream.md

 This can be interpred as follows:

 > The proof of the theorem [[latte.rel/bijective-is-surjective]] is a function
-> that can take a proof that something is bijective, and deduce from this
+> that takes some `proof-of-bijection-for-...` as a parameter, and deduces that
-> that this same something is also surjective.
-This proof is applied to
+> this `proof-of-bijection-for-...` is also a `proof-of-surjection-for-...`.
+This
-> the axiom `succ-bijective` to yield the expected result.
+> proof is applied to the axiom `succ-bijective` to yield the expected result.

 The last form of mathematical content available is a notion of a library, book or theory, allowing to regroup a set of definitions, axioms, theorems